wizelineacademy/sre-bootcamp/README.md

 ---
 ## Don’t forget to fill out the Google Form with your forked repository!

-Remember, you must send your forked repository by filling our the following **[Google Form](https://forms.gle/rMVZJ8CnxoMaMPzb8)** within **three days of your registration date** to be considered for the Wizeline Academy SRE Bootcamp!
+Remember, you must send your forked repository by filling out the following **[Google Form](https://forms.gle/rMVZJ8CnxoMaMPzb8)** within **three days of your registration date** to be considered for the Wizeline Academy SRE Bootcamp!

 Thanks for completing the challenge, we can’t wait to see you soon!